HPM573/HW_05/README.md

 - **Part 1**: Find the rate of background (non-stroke associated) mortality event (λ<sub>0</sub>) based on the following estimates:
-    - The annual mortality due to all causes is 18 per 1,000 population (of age 65 and older).
+    - The annual mortality rate due to all causes is 18 per 1,000 population (of age 65 and older).
-    - The annual death rates for stroke is 36.2 per 100,000 population (of age 65 and older)
+    - The annual rate of stroke-associated death is 36.2 per 100,000 population (of age 65 and older)
     _Hint_: The non-stroke associated annual mortality rate is therefore 18*100 - 36.2 per 100,000 population (of age 65 and older).